 Diabetes is one of the leading causes of disability and death in the United States.
 It can cause blindness, nerve damage, kidney disease, and other health problems if it’s not controlled.

-People who are at high risk for type 2 diabetes can lower their risk by more than half if they make healthy changes like increasing physical activity, losing weight, and eating healthy.
+The good news?
+People who are at high risk for type 2 diabetes can lower their risk by more than half if they make healthy changes, like eating healthy, getting more physical activity, and losing weight.

-We can use American Diabetes Month to raise awareness about diabetes risk factors and encourage people to make healthy changes.
+American Diabetes Month is a great time to raise awareness about diabetes risk factors and encourage people to make healthy changes.

-healthfinder.gov provides toolkits for several National Health Observances including American Diabetes Month in November.
-The toolkits provide resources for organizations like schools, healthcare providers, health departments, and more to raise awareness about critical public health issues, like the importance of preventing diabetes.
+With this and other National Health Observance toolkits offered on healthfinder.gov, we’ve made it easier for you to make a difference.
+The toolkits provide resources for organizations like schools, health care providers, health departments, and more to raise awareness about critical public health issues, like the importance of preventing diabetes.

 - Add information about preventing type 2 diabetes to your newsletter.